chicbass/chicbass.github.io/aem_ex_e_2.md

 4. **Add and configure Adobe Target as an extension in Adobe Launch**

 > 18
-> Through which Adobe service does the Automated Forms Conversion service convert PDI- forms to adaptive forms?
+> Through which Adobe service does the Automated Forms Conversion service convert PDF forms to adaptive forms?

 1. Adobe Forms
 2. **Adobe Sensei**
 3. Adobe Cloud

 > 19
-> What is the AFM as a Cloud Service feature Adobe Pipeline?
+> What is the AEM as a Cloud Service feature Adobe Pipeline?

 1. The mechanism for publishing content from author to publish
 2. The cloud-native way of leveraging the AEM applications